dotnet/AspNetCore.Docs/aspnetcore/security/key-vault-configuration.md

 When you run the app, a webpage shows the loaded secret values.
 In the Development environment, secret values load with the `_dev` suffix.
 In the Production environment, the values load with the `_prod` suffix.

-## Use the Managed Service Identity (MSI) Provider
+## Use the Managed Service Identity (MSI) Provider for Azure-hosted apps

-An app deployed to Azure can take advantage of Managed Service Identity (MSI), which allows the app to authenticate with Azure Key Vault using Azure AD authentication without credentials (Application ID and Password/Client Secret) stored in the app.
+**An app deployed to Azure** can take advantage of Managed Service Identity (MSI), which allows the app to authenticate with Azure Key Vault using Azure AD authentication without credentials (Application ID and Password/Client Secret) stored in the app.

 The sample app uses MSI when the `#define` statement at the top of the *Program.cs* file is set to `Managed`.